FOR IMMEDIATE RELEASE

 300 Alamo Plaza, San Antonio, TX 78205

 About Alamo Trust, Inc. | Alamo Trust, Inc. (ATI) is a 501c3 nonprofit organization that oversees the daily operations at the Alamo and implementation of the Alamo Plan.
-Located in the heart of San Antonio, the Alamo stands as a Shrine to Texas Liberty.
-The Alamo tells the story of Texas Independence as part of its rich and diverse 300-year history to over 1.6 million visitors every year and is the #1 most visited destination in the State of Texas.
+Located in the heart of San Antonio, the Alamo stands as the Shrine of Texas Liberty.
+More than 1.6 million visitors travel to the site each year, making it the #1 most visited destination in the State of Texas.
+The 300-year history of the Alamo is world-renowned and represents the core of Texas’ identity today.
 In 1960, the Alamo was designated a United States National Historic Landmark, and in 2015, it became part of the Lone Star State's only UNESCO World Heritage Site.
 Witness living history, experience authentic artifacts, and explore an iconic landmark that shaped the country.
 Visit theAlamo.org.